 \section{Weight Initialization}

-An important aspect of the weight initialization is to sustain the variance of the signals that propagate through the layers \citep{lecun2012,glorot2010,he2015,kumar2017}.
-Hence, we can state our objective as having the variance of the output $y$ equal to the variance of the input $x_i$, $\mathtt{Var}(y)\!=\!\mathtt{Var}(x)$.
-We follow the approach and notation of \cite{kumar2017} to derive an appropriate weight initialization scheme for the focusing neuron model.
-For our discussion, we can safely omit the activation-transfer function, because the focusing model has no extra effect on it.
-We assume $x_i$ and $w_i$ are both independent and identically distributed (i.i.d) variables and $\phi(\tau(i,\theta))$ (shortly $\phi(i)$) is a deterministic function of $i$.
+An important aspect of the weight initialization is to sustain the variance of the signals that propagate through the layers \citep{he2015,glorot2010,lecun2012,kumar2017}.
+Hence, the objective is to have the variance of the output $y$ equal to the variance of the input $x_i$, $\mathtt{Var}(y)\!=\!\mathtt{Var}(x)$.
+Kumar's \citep{kumar2017} approach and notation can be used to derive an appropriate weight initialization scheme for the focusing neuron model.
+Here, the activation-transfer function can be omitted, because the focusing model has no extra effect on it.
+Assume $x_i$ and $w_i$ are both independent and identically distributed (i.i.d) variables and $\phi(\tau(i,\theta))$ (shortly $\phi(i)$) is a deterministic function of $i$.
 The weights will be identically sampled from a zero mean distribution; hence the expected value is zero $\mathbb{E}\left[w_i\right]=0$.
-However, a second initialization scheme is possible if we allow non-identical distributions.
+However, a second initialization scheme is possible if non-identical distributions are used.
 Let us start by writing the variance of the output $y$ in terms of the weights, inputs, and $\phi(i)$.